KevinAst/MyWeb/FireWithin/TheChosen.md

         <a href="https://the-chosen.fandom.com/wiki/Yanni" target="_blank">... more</a>
       </p>
       <p>
-  Yanni is a fictional character created for The Chosen.
+  Yanni was uniquely created for The Chosen.
 While there were numerous Pharisees in Jerusalem during Jesus's time, no individual named Yanni is mentioned in the Bible.
       </p>